-Ahead of the COP 26 UN Climate Change Conference, the EU has made its long term climate goals, including the climate neutrality by 2050 legally binding.
+To achieve the targets of the Paris agreement, the EU has made its long-term climate goals, including the climate neutrality by 2050, legally binding.

 On 28 November 2019, MEPs adopted a resolution calling for the EU to set climate neutrality by 2050 as its long-term climate goal under the Paris agreement and to increase the emission reduction target to 55% by 2030.
 In a separate resolution, members declared a climate emergency in Europe.
 In December 2019, the European Commission presented the roadmap for a climate-neutral Europe - the Green Deal.